LUPIA, JOHN NICHOLAS JOSEPH

 Lupia's love for books is evident in his vast library of over 50,000 volumes that includes books from ancient times to contemporary scholarship.
-Some of his library is being sold and offered to the public on this website to raise funds for the Carmelite Order.

 In 2013 he published a groundbreaking study on the history of American numismatic auctions : American Numismatic Auctions To 1875.
 Volume 1.
 New.
 The complete revision of Emmanuel Joseph Attinelli's Numisgraphics privately printed in 1876.
 This is Volume 1 of a 2 Volume set that covers the historical sketch of American numismatic auctions beginning in 1738 and covers up to 1850.
 The second volume has proven to be unwieldily in size and the delay in publishing caused finding the right publisher to print the book with a sturdy saddle-stitching and good cloth or leather binding.

 He has published numerous articles in various journals on history, art history, papyri, the New Testament, Biblical archaeology, American numismatics, and philatelics.
 For the past few years he has published a weekly column in E-Sylum, the online weekly digital version of the quarterly Asylum, the house organ of the Numismatic Bibliomania Society.

 Professor Lupia works as a Museum Docent, Ocean County Historical Society.